 All of which should give him a reputation to overshadow Damon Albarn’s today, and yet Gabriel is increasingly labelled ‘the Prog Father’ and seen as a voice from the distant past – possibly because his activities so often take him behind the scenes and away from music.

 Entire genres, careers, social movements, governments, and technology platforms have been and gone since his last album of new music, 2002’s ‘Up’ (although he has toured many times since then, and reinterpreted his back catalogue with the ‘New Blood’ project).
 “The worst thing you can give an artist is too much choice,” he told his audience – apparently without irony.

 In 2003, he described the music industry as being “the canary down the coal mine” in the emerging world of peer-to-peer file-sharing, so we shouldn’t dismiss his startling prediction – made at The School of Life – that thought transference systems are less than a decade away from commercial viability, with search engines that will show us pictures based on what we’re thinking.

-Gabriel predicts that human beings will become “completely transparent to each other” via this technology (the idea behind his 1977 song ‘Here Comes the Flood’, in fact).
-He’s experimenting with prototype systems, he said – just as he did with early audio sampler the Fairlight CMI in the early 80s, becoming the first owner of such a device in the UK.
-Not bad for a man with the bearing of a medieval friar who’s wandered in from the Somerset hills.
+Gabriel predicts that human beings will become “completely transparent to each other” via this technology (the idea behind his 1977 song ‘Here Comes the Flood’).
+He’s experimenting with prototype systems, he said – just as he did with early audio sampler the Fairlight CMI in the early 80s, becoming the first owner of the device in the UK.
+Not bad for a man with the bearing of a medieval friar who has wandered in from the Somerset hills.

 A very Gabriel state of mind.